carina-studio/ULogViewer/ULogViewer/ChangeList.md

 + Select proper scale factor of screen on **Linux** automatically.
 + Show **Level** log property in special way.
 + Improve control of history of log text filter.
-+ Show indicator on toolbar when new log analysis result has been generated in backgroud.
++ Show indicator on toolbar when new log analysis result has been generated in background.
 + Show sample result when typing Date and Time Format.
++ Show prompt when exiting dialog of script editor if there is one or more errors in script(s).
 + Improve layout of items on toolbar.
 + More icons for log profile.
 + Improve UX of text pattern editing.